Edwin Stanton: Legacy

 A distinctive engraved portrait of Stanton appeared on U.S. paper money in 1890 and 1891.
 The bills are called "treasury notes" or "coin notes" and are widely collected today.
 These rare notes are considered by many to be among the finest examples of detailed engraving ever to appear on banknotes.
 The $1 Stanton "fancyback" note of 1890, with an estimated 900–1,300 in existence relative to the millions printed, ranks as number 83 in the "100 Greatest American Currency Notes" compiled by Bowers and Sundman (2006).
 Stanton also appears on the fourth issue of Fractional currency, in the amount of 50 cents.
 Stanton Park, four blocks from the United States Capitol in Washington, D.C., is named for him, as is Stanton College Preparatory School in Jacksonville, Florida.

-A steam engine, built in 1862, was named the "E. M. Stanton" in honor of the new Secretary of War.
+A steam engine, built in 1862, was named the "E. M. Stanton" in honor of the new secretary of war.
 Stanton County, Nebraska, is named for him.
 Stanton Middle School in Hammondsville, Ohio, is named after him.
 A neighborhood in Pittsburgh is named for him (Stanton Heights) as well as its main thoroughfare (Stanton Avenue).
 Stanton Park and Fort Stanton in Washington, D.C., were named for him, as was Edwin Stanton Elementary School in Philadelphia.
-Edwin L. Stanton Elementary School in Washington, DC was named for his son who served as the Secretary of the District of Columbia.
+Stanton Street in Trenton, New Jersey, was also named in his honor.
+Edwin L. Stanton Elementary School in Washington, D.C., was named for his son, who served as the secretary of the District of Columbia.